+Cost-sharing

+Cost-sharing is the general term used to refer to your out-of-pocket costs (e.g. coinsurance and copayments) for the covered care you receive.

+Copayments A copayment is a fixed amount of r

-This is what you will puy out o pocket for covered cure.
-Cost-sharing Cost-sharing is the general term used to refer to your out-of-pocket costs (e.g., deductible, coinsurance, and copayments) for the covered care you receive.
-Copayments A copayment is a fixed amount of money you pay to the provider, facility, pharmacy, etc., when you receive certain services.
+A copayment is a fixed amount of money you pay to the provider, facility, pharmacy, etc., when you receive certain services.

 Example: For the High Option when you see your primary care physician, you pay a copayment of \$20 per office visit, and when you go in the hospital, you pay \$100 per day, up to a maximum of \$500 per confinement.

+Coinsurance

-Coinsurance Coinsurance is the percentage of our allowance that you must pay for your care.
+Coinsurance is the percentage of our allowance that you must pay for your care.
 Example: In our High Option Plan, you pay 20 percent of our allowance for durable medical equipment.

+Deductible

+This plan does not have a deductible.

-Differences between our Plan allowance and the bill Network Providers agree to accept our Plan allowance so if you use a network provider, you never have to worry about paying the difference between our Plan allowance and the billed amount for covered services.
+Differences between our Plan allowance and the bill

+Network Providers agree to accept our Plan allowance so if you use a network provider, you never have to worry about paying the difference between our Plan allowance and the billed amount for covered services.

 Non-Network Providers: If you use a non-network provider, you will have to pay the difference between our Plan allowance and the billed amount.

-Out of Pocket Maximum The total amount of applicable Deductible, Copayments and/or Coinsurance that you must satisfy, before which CDPHP UBI will pay one hundred percent (100%) of the Allowed Amount for Covered benefits.
-All amounts you pay for Deductibles, Copayments and/or Coinsurances are applicable toward the Out of Pocket Maximum.
-The Member is also responsible for all differences, if any, between the Allowed Amount and the non-participating provider's charge regardless of whether the Out of Pocket Maximum has been met.
-Your catastrophic protection out-of-pocket maximum High Option (SG1 and SG2) and Standard Option (SG4 and SG5)- Both Plans have a catastrophic protection out-of-pocket maximum of \$4,000 for self only enrollment or \$5,000 per family in any calendar year for medical and pharmacy covered benefits.
-If the total amount of Deductible, Copayments and/or Coinsurance exceeds the applicable out-of-pocket amount, then one hundred percent (100%) of the allowed amount will be covered in full for covered benefits.
-Note: Penalty charges for not following the precertification process and any expenses in excess of the Plan allowance or benefit maximums do not count toward your catastrophic protection out-of-pocket maximum.
-The following services do not count toward the out-of-pocket maximum: Non-covered services Amounts that exceed our allowable charge for a covered service
+Out of Pocket Maximum

+The total amount of applicable copayments and/or coinsurance that you must satisfy, before which the Plan will pay one hundred percent (100%) of the Allowed amount for covered benefits.
+All amounts you pay for copayments and/or coinsurances are applicable toward the out of pocket maximum.
+The member is also responsible for all differences, if any, between the allowed amount and the non-participating provider's charge, regardless of whether the out of pocket maximum has been met.

+Your catastrophic protection out-of-pocket maximum

+After your (copayments and coinsurance) total \$5,000 for Self Only or \$5,000 per person for Self Pluis One, or \$6,500 per Self and Family enrollment in any calendar year, you do not have to pay any more for covered services.
+However, copayments for the following services do not count toward your catastrophic protection out of pocket maximum, and you must continue to pay copayments for these services:

+- · Non-covered services

+- · Amounts that exceed our allowable charge for a covered service

-• Precertification penalties
+- Precertification penalties

+Carryover